≪ Go to our review of Rain Jackets - Men's

 Arc'teryx Beta SL Review

 Cons: No ventilation options, expensive for a Gore-Tex Paclite jacket

 Bottom line: A top-notch all-around rain shell that is lighter-than-avererage but gives up nothing for storm worthiness.
 Its hood is our favorite overall and was more durable than we originally anticipated

 The Arc'teryx Beta SL is our OutdoorGearLab Editors' Choice.
-It scored the highest, or near the highest, in all of our comparison categories and offered exceptionally versatility.
-It had the best in review mobility, featured a fantastic hood design, and provided exceptional storm worthiness at a below-average weight, all while maintaining a high-level of durability.
-There are some jackets in this review that might offer specific advantages for certain situations.
+It scored the highest, or near the highest, in all of our comparison categories and offered exceptional versatility.
+It had the best in review mobility, featured a fantastic hood design, and provided outstanding storm worthiness at a below-average weight, all while maintaining a high-level of durability.
+There are some jackets in this review that might offer specific advantages for specific situations.
 One would be our Top Pick, the Outdoor Research Foray, which features the best ventilation of any jacket we tested.
-But if we could only have one jacket for a wide range of activities, from rainy around town walks, to backpacking, to alpine climbing, this rowdy weather do everything rain jacket would be it.
+But if we could only have one model for a wide range of activities, from rainy around town walks to backpacking, to alpine climbing, this rough weather does everything rain jacket would be it.

 Our Analysis and Hands-on Test Results

 The Beta SL is a fantastic all-around shell.
 Our testers loved its articulated arms and shoulders that gave it a review-best rating in mobility, allowing its user to take part in nearly any activity they choose.
 The Beta's weather resistance is among the very best in the review.

 The Arc'teryx Beta SL is the top scoring rain jacket in our review, narrowly edging out the Outdoor Research Foray for first place.
 Check out the chart below to see where the rest of the jackets fall in line behind our Editors' Choice winner.